Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Methodology

 During the reverse diffusion, a U-Net-based denoising network $F_\theta$ is trained to predict the noise component from the noisy latent $z_t$ at each timestep $t$:

-where $e = E_\text{txt}(s)$ denotes the text embedding obtained by applying a CLIP text encoder $E_\text{txt}$ to the pseudo-caption $s$, which provides semantic guidance during the denoising process \cite{radford2021learning}.
-Since the original dataset $\mathcal{R}$ contains only image-label pairs, the pseudo-caption $s$ is automatically generated using a VLM $V$ as $s = V(x)$.
-The clean latent corresponding to $z_t$ can then be estimated as
+where $e_y = E_\text{txt}(s_y)$ denotes the text embedding obtained by applying a CLIP text encoder $E_\text{txt}$ to the template caption $s_y$, which provides semantic guidance during the denoising process \cite{radford2021learning}.
+Given the image-label pairs in the original dataset $\mathcal{R}$, the template caption $s_y$ is defined as ``A satellite image of \texttt{<class name>}'', where \texttt{<class name>} denotes the category name associated with label $y$.

-In practice, the reverse diffusion iteratively refines the latent variable using $\epsilon_\theta$.
-At each timestep, $z_t$ is updated toward a cleaner latent $z_{t-1}$ according to the chosen sampling scheduler, until the final denoised latent $\hat{z}_0$ is obtained.
-During inference, this latent is decoded by the VAE decoder $D$ to reconstruct the image as $\hat{x} = D(\hat{z}_0)$.

 The diffusion model is trained by minimizing the mean squared error (MSE) between the predicted and true noise: